alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 significantly high citation count today may seem, in raw numbers, to be relatively low in future.

+Over such long timescales, changes in understanding can also play a part, with some works being ignored for many years before becoming highly influential.
+In such circumstances, impact metrics may give an underestimate of the importance of a work, due to it having to 'catch up' with the impact accrued by other works published at the same time.

 Tips for raising research data impact
 =====================================